DvvCz/solo/README.md

 New comment block has been added, pretty much entirely cosmetic (saves space and is more obvious, however.)
 Same as the ``Add 'comment'`` block, except gray and starts with ``//``
 ![Comment](assets/comment.png)

-## Note
-Thanks to Parallax for making this open source, there are other *much* worse projects (looking at you code.org) that are unfortunately closed source so are not able to be edited like this, or contributed toward.